JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 > See [](tool_windows.md#tool-window-notification) for showing balloons for a specific tool window.

 The specific method used to display a notification is [`Notifications.Bus.notify()`](%gh-ic%/platform/ide-core/src/com/intellij/notification/Notifications.java).
-If the current Project is known, please use overload with `Project` parameter, so the notification is shown in its associated frame.
+If the current Project is known, please use overload with the ` Project ` parameter, so the notification is shown in its associated frame.

 The text of the notification can include HTML tags for presentation purposes.
 Use `Notification.addAction(AnAction)` to add links below the content, use [`NotificationAction`](%gh-ic%/platform/ide-core/src/com/intellij/notification/NotificationAction.java) for convenience.